ScottPolhemus/load-more/README.md

 ### remove
 Type: `String`
-Default:
+Default: Values of `link` and `button`, e.g. `[data-load-more-link], [data-load-more-button]`

-Elements within the load more container that should be removed before adding new content (e.g. pagination & load more controls for the previous page).
+Selector for elements within the load more container that should be removed before adding new content (e.g. pagination & load more controls for the previous page).